Abbyfade/Weather-App/README.md

 You can configure the application by modifying the following variables in the code:

-- `APP_ID`: Replace with your OpenWeatherMap API key.
+- `API_ID`: Replace with your OpenWeatherMap API key.

 ## Troubleshooting